 One of the most alkalizing foods available, it is well worth your investment in acquiring a taste for green leafy vegetables.
 Stir-fry greens well with a little olive oil and garlic.

-Choose from the following: collard, dandelion, kale, mustard, sorrell, Swiss chard.
+Choose from the following: collard, dandelion, kale, mustard, sorrel, Swiss chard.

 Caffeine is a gastrointestinal (GI) irritant that can cause GI upset or diarrhea.
 Try to limit or omit these from your diet: coffee and decaffeinated coffee, iced tea, green tea and other teas containing caffeine, chocolate drinks, any energy drinks with caffeine or stimulants, and mate.

 - Frozen Vegetables.
 Frozen vegetables can actually be more nutrient-rich than their fresh counterparts.
-Vegetables are frozen as soon as they are picked rather than being trucked many miles, then left to sit on store shelves.
-A good variety of organic frozen vegetables is essential for anyone who wants to make healthy and tasty meals in ten minutes (including preparation, cooking and cleanup).
-Good frozen vegetables include: Asparagus, butternut squash, broccoli/cauliflower mix and chopped spinach.
+Vegetables are frozen as soon as they are picked rather than being trucked many miles and then left to sit on store shelves.
+A good variety of organic frozen vegetables is essential for anyone who wants to make healthy and tasty meals in ten minutes (including preparation, cooking, and cleanup).
+Good frozen vegetables include Asparagus, butternut squash, broccoli/cauliflower mix, and chopped spinach.
 Chopped spinach lends a creamy, cheesy-like texture to the vegetables.

 - Avocado.
 Men may eat up to 1 whole avocado per day; women may eat ½ avocado per day.

 - Beets and Bananas.
 It is important to have both beets and bananas on hand for bowel elimination.
 Beets thin gall bladder bile while cleaning the liver and intestinal tract.
-Steamed and eaten in the evening, they will often insure healthy elimination the next morning.
-Conversely, bananas are helpful to slow elimination.
+Steamed and eaten in the evening, they will often ensure healthy elimination the next morning.
+Conversely, bananas are helpful in slow elimination.